nasa/fprime/Svc/GenericRepeater/docs/sdd.md

 \page SvcGenericRepeater Generic Repeater Component
-# Drv::SvcGenericRepeater Generic Repeater Component
+# Svc::GenericRepeater Generic Repeater Component

 The GenericRepeater component is designed to take in a port and repeat it to the output multiple times.
 GenericRepeater is typically used to take in `Fw::ComBuffer` and log the buffer to a file and send it to the ground interface.